Rome ceremony to sign UNESCO bid for ancient Roman road.

 — Wanted in Rome (@wantedinrome) February 19, 2022

-A total of 74 municipalities, 15 parks, 12 cities, four regions and 25 universities have united to protect, enhance and promote the 'Via Appia.
-Regina Viarum' project, which was already included in Unesco's tentative list.
+A total of 73 municipalities, 15 parks, 12 cities and provinces, four regions (Lazio, Campania, Basilicata and Puglia), 25 Italian and foreign universities, and the Pontifical Commission for Sacred Archaeology have united to protect, enhance and promote the 'Via Appia.
+Regina viarum' project, which was already included in UNESCO's tentative list.

 Scenes from Via Appia Antica #Rome pic.twitter.com/mQXTjpeN0S